minnojs/minno-time/docs/time/API.md

 **startMouseTracking**:
 Starts mouse tracking.
 Mouse tracking logs all measurements into an array in `data`.
 It stops when you call the `stopMouseTracking` action or automatically at the end of the trial.
+Calling `startMouseTracking` when it is already running does not do anything.
 * `{type:'startMouseTracking'}`
 * `{type:'startMouseTracking', logAs:'tracking', logRate: 150, logStimulusLocation: ['myHandle']}`